mysociety/alaveteli/docs/running/upgrading.md

 your website in English by default.
 If your translations didn't make it to the latest release, you will need to download the updated `app.po` for your locale from Transifex and save it in the `locale/` folder.

+Minor releases will be backwards compatible with the current major release version.

 ## Run the post-deploy script